jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Sea Bonze.md

 RacialMods: +4 Swim
 Languages: Aquan, Common
 SQ:
+SpecialAbilities:
+  Dooming Gaze (Su): >
-SpecialAbilities: Dooming Gaze (Su) Paralyzed with fear for 1 round, 60 feet, Will DC 27 negates.
+    Paralyzed with fear for 1 round, 60 feet, Will DC 27 negates.
 A creature that is already paralyzed by this gaze attack and fails a saving throw to resist being paralyzed for 1 more round gains 1 negative level (Fortitude DC 27 to remove after 24 hours).
 The paralysis effect of this gaze is a mind-affecting fear effect, but the negative level is not.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: